 - Participant feedback: useful for future reference

-Virtual conferences, unlike face-to-face conferences, allow that a large number of participants benefit from being able to follow the main important aspects of these events.
-Many of these participating delegates would be prevented from attending in the case of face-to-face conferences, mainly due to a lack of funding to cover the conference costs (travel and accommodation) and to the lack of time for travelling to distant countries.
+Virtual conferences, unlike face-to-face conferences, allow a large number of participants to benefit from being able to follow the main important aspects of these events.
+Many of these participating delegates would be prevented from attending the case of face-to-face conferences, mainly due to a lack of funding to cover the conference costs (travel and accommodation) and the lack of time for traveling to distant countries.

 A virtual conference may be an opportunity for social learning.
 For the author, the main principles that virtual conferences develop are the following: